Am I registered to vote?To find out if you are on the voters list you can contact Elections Nunavut.

 Elections Nunavut uses two forms to register voters:

 - Voter registration form.
-Use this from is your name is not on the the list.
+Use this form if your name is not on the the list.

 - Change and correct form.
-Use this form is your name is on the list but the information needs to change:
+Use this form if your name is on the list but the information needs to be changed because: